svannoy/lsr-package/readme.md

 - `aad`	Mean (average) absolute deviation from the mean
 - `maxFreq`	Frequency of the sample mode
 - `modeOf`	Sample mode
-- `quantileCut`	Cut a variable into several equallit sized categories
+- `quantileCut`	Cut a variable into several equally sized categories
+-  `correlate` Compute a correlation matrix

 ### Effect size calculations